robintrayler/astroBayes_manuscript/manuscript.md

 |          |         8       |        0.993       |

 Table: Proportion of the synthetic sedimentation model contained within the 95% credible interval of the model posterior with an increasing number of dates.{#tbl:contained}

+For the CIP2 data set, other than the requirement that there is at least one date above and below the hiatus, the stratigraphic position of the dates does not appear to have a strong influence on hiatus quantification and in all cases the true hiatus duration (0.203 Ma) was contained within the 95% CI of the hiatus duration parameter (*h*; @fig:hiatus_duration).

 # Discussion